1. The History of Lapis Lazuli

 The History of Lapis Lazuli

-Throughout history lapis lazuli has been confused for sapphire not because of any visible similarities but because in the ancient world it was known as sapphirus.
+Throughout history lapis lazuli has been confused for sapphire not because of any visible similarities but because it was once known as sapphirus.
 Pliny wrote that sapphirus included with spots of gold was not suitable for engraving which tells us that pyrite and possibly some of the other minerals present were too hard for the Ancient Romans to cut through.

 In Ancient Egypt lapis lazuli was believed to open the heart to love and lead the soul into immortality.
-The Bible's Book of Exodus states that sapphirus was one of the twelve precious gemstones that adorned the breastplate of the Jewish high priest.
+The Bible's Book of Exodus states that sapphirus was one of the twelve precious gemstones in the breastplate of the Jewish high priest.

 During excavations of royal graves in the ancient Sumerian city of Ur artefacts featuring gold, silver and gemstones were discovered which exhibited incredible levels of craftsmanship, skill and artistry.
 The wide range of materials indicated not only the presence of huge wealth but also that an extensive network of trade must have been in place.
 This was apparent because many of the stones and metals that had been used were not found naturally in that region.

 Sumer was located between the Tigris and Euphrates rivers in Mesopotamia modern day Iraq and was home to one of the earliest civilizations.
-Over 6000 items carved from lapis lazuli stone were found there and the material is likely to have come from Afghanistan.
+Over 6000 items carved from lapis lazuli were found there and the stone is believed to have come from Afghanistan.
 From there it would have been transported to countries including Mesopotamia, Ur, Egypt and India.

 This lyre bull's head which is crafted from gold and lapis lazuli was found in a king's grave during a British Museum expedition to Ur (modern day Iraq) in 1928.
 A fine example of ancient Sumerian art, it dates to approximately 3500 BC.
 Some amazing photos can be seen by following the link below the image.